tududes/btt-subnet-dca/README.md

    ```

 2. **↕️ One-Way Operation**:
-   - Use the `--one-way-mode` flag to restrict instances to either staking or unstaking
+   - Use the `--one-way-mode` flag to restrict instances to either staking or only unstaking
    - This prevents instances from competing in opposite directions
    ```bash
    # Instance 1: Only stakes when below EMA